rtrelease/Jetson-Symbolics-Neuromorphics/AI Lab Notes2a.md

 Each of these independent Java processes was launched and tested from its own Terminal shell, with individual sessions I/O shown in the screen image.

-Starting on the left bottom, PATH and JAVA_HOME are first set to the GraalVM installation */bin* directory, so ImageJ.jar will use GrallVM.
+Starting on the left bottom, PATH and JAVA_HOME are first set to the GraalVM installation */bin* directory, so ImageJ.jar will use GraalVM.
 After launch, a digital pathology slide is loaded through the GUI File menu, displaying a microscopic image of stained gland tissues, from those used in our CLARA AGX research and development.

 In the middle-bottom shell, with JAVA_HOME/PATH set to 'graal/bin', *clojure .jar*  is launched from its own download directory, and the Clojure command line REPL awaits code input at the *user=>* prompt.